ava-labs/subnet-evm/plugin/evm/README.md

 ## APIs

 The VM creates APIs for the node through the function `CreateHandlers()`.
-CreateHandlers returns the `Service` struct to serve Coreth specific APIs.
+CreateHandlers returns the `Service` struct to serve subnet-evm specific APIs.
 Additionally, the Ethereum backend APIs are also returned at the `/rpc` extension.

 ## Block Handling